 There is an open channel of feedback for customers.
 By using the NPS and a field for open feedback, businesses can gain new ideas for improvement.
 You can also learn if customers are open to more business in the future.

 Customer service analytics are useful for bringing in new customers.
 The overall number tells whether your company has more detractors or promoters, and open-ended feedback can be traced for patterns of sentiment.

 The NPS is useful because it provides depth.
 The 11-point system (0 to 10) covers a wide range and with notes for specific feedback, it can provide excellent feedback to a business.

 It has become a popular way to evaluate customer experience in recent years, but it is important to realize that it has flaws.
 According to Research World, the Net Promoter Score can result in more positive feedback collected than is accurate due to the timing of asking and people wishing to be consistent with their answers.
 In addition, the great range of the system may display false complexity, as people may be too overwhelmed to choose an accurate number.
 It is also hard to display all 11 numbers on a mobile device.

 We decided to put the Net Promoter Score to the test.
 In February 2021, we conducted a survey asking over 3,000 U.S respondents, “When rating your experience with a company or business, which of these rating methods would you prefer to use?”

 Survey respondents overwhelmingly chose the Five-Star Rating System over the Net Promoter Score and the Emoji Rating System.
 The Five-Star Rating system was chosen by 56.8% of respondents, while the Net Promoter Score only received 17.7%.

 We conducted the same study in April of 2018 and while overall consumers prefer the Five-Star Rating System by almost 60%, the Net Promoter Score is showing small gains in 2021.
-Now nearly 18% of consumers chose the NOS, while over 20% chose the Emoji System
+Now nearly 18% of consumers chose the NPS, while over 20% chose the Emoji System.